kosson/ojs-tools/ojsxml/README.md

 	PubMedExportPlugin
 ```

-To get some documentation on the CLI tool needed available run the following command:
+To get some documentation on the CLI tool needed (`NativeImportExportPlugin`), you may run the following command:

 ```bash
 sudo php tools/importExport.php NativeImportExportPlugin usage